ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 [(Back to top)](#construct-validation-for-iggypopseq)

 ### Best Clone Selection
-The selection process for the best clone of each construct is outlined in the flowchart below:
+The selection process for the best clone of each construct is outlined in the flowchart below.
 <img src="www/best-clone-selection.png" style="display: block; margin-left: auto; margin-right: auto; height: 400px;" />
-Briefly, during the analysis procedure, you may found heterogeneous sites after the draft assembly by `samtools`, The results are recorded in the "Summary_by_gene" sheet within the "Summary.xlsx" file.
+The results are recorded in the "Summary_by_gene" sheet within the "Summary.xlsx" file.
 Additionally, all clones associated with unsuccessful constructs are documented in the "Sets_incorrect" sheet of the same file.

 [(Back to top)](#construct-validation-for-iggypopseq)